C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.
+- The Marlins' 4.23 team ERA ranks 17th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.